-Course materials will be available via the University's ELMS site www.elms.umd.edu.
-Registered students (and the top five on the waitlist for each section during the registration period) will automatically get access to ELMS for this course.
+Course materials will be provided via the University's ELMS site https://myelms.umd.edu/courses/1275247.
+Registered students (and the top five on the waitlist in each section during the registration period) will automatically get access to ELMS for this course.
 Essential announcements will be made via ELMS that students are responsible for reading.